AbeBuckRobotics/BatStateUTNEU-Future-Engineers-2024/README.md

 rCy = rBlob.cy()
 ```

-The necessary data from the camera must be transferred to the microcontroller in order to determine what does the robot need to do.
-This is done with the use of external libraries [`pupremote.py`](https://github.com/AbeBuck/BSU-Spartan-Team_FE-2024/blob/main/Source%20Code/OpenMV%20Cam%20H7%20Plus%20Source%20Codes/pupremote.py) and [`pupremote_hub.py`](https://github.com/AbeBuck/BSU-Spartan-Team_FE-2024/blob/main/Source%20Code/SPIKE%E2%84%A2%20Prime%20Source%20Codes/pupremote_hub.py) made by AntonsMindstorms; the former is used to send the data from the camera while the latter is used to receive the data to the microcontroller.
+The necessary data from the camera must be transferred to the main hub in order to determine what does the robot need to do.
+This is done with the use of external libraries [`pupremote.py`](https://github.com/AbeBuck/BSU-Spartan-Team_FE-2024/blob/main/Source%20Code/Obstacle%20Challenge%20Source%20Code/Camera%20Source%20Code/pupremote.py) and [`lpf2.py`](https://github.com/AbeBuck/BSU-Spartan-Team_FE-2024/blob/main/Source%20Code/Obstacle%20Challenge%20Source%20Code/Camera%20Source%20Code/lpf2.py); these two (2) are used to send the data from the camera.
+Another external library, [pupremote_hub.py](https://github.com/AbeBuck/BSU-Spartan-Team_FE-2024/blob/main/Source%20Code/Obstacle%20Challenge%20Source%20Code/SPIKE%E2%84%A2%20Prime%20Source%20Code/pupremote_hub.py), is used for the main hub to receive the data.
+These external libraries are made by AntonsMindstorms.

 ```py
 # send data from OpenMV Cam H7 Plus to SPIKE™ Large Hub